Artificial Intelligence for Literature Reviews: Opportunities and Challenges

-The eleven systems that we identified typically employ LLMs (mostly via the OpenAI API\footnote{OpenAI API - \url{https://openai.com/blog/openai-api}}) often enhanced with a Retriever-Augmented Generation (RAG) framework~\cite{lewis2020retrieval} to integrate knowledge from scientific and technical documents.
-The RAG framework enhances LLMs by enabling them to interact with and query a collection of documents, incorporating this knowledge into the model's context.
-This allows the LLMs to rely on verifiable information, thereby reducing inaccuracies or hallucinations in their outputs~\cite{ji2023survey}.
+The eleven systems that we identified typically employ LLMs (mostly via the OpenAI API\footnote{OpenAI API - \url{https://openai.com/blog/openai-api}}) often enhanced with a RAG framework~\cite{lewis2020retrieval} to integrate knowledge from scientific and technical documents.
+As discussed in Section~\ref{sec:ai_screening}, the RAG framework enhances LLMs by enabling them to retrieve relevant information from a knowledge base or a collection of documents.
+This information is then incorporated into the context of the LLMs, allowing them to rely on verifiable sources and thereby reducing inaccuracies and hallucinations~\cite{ji2023survey}.

 We classified the 11 tools into two categories: search engines and writing assistants.
 Search engines enable users to enter a query using natural language and provide a list of related research papers and their summaries.
 Their main contribution is the ability to use natural language rather than keywords for searching research papers.
 On the other hand, writing assistants accept a description of a document, such as ``Survey paper about knowledge graphs'', and generate pertinent text that can be then iteratively refined by a researcher.
 Seven tools were categorised as search engines and three as writing assistants.
 Textero.ai was the only identified tool fitting into both categories.